 Another issue relates to the emotional dimension of political engagement online, which has recently attracted increasing attention.
-A growing body of literature examine how emotions such as anger, fear and moral outrage circulates on social media and shapes political behaviour in indirect ways.
-Emotional content tends to receive higher levels of engagement, but it may also contribute to polarisation, radicalisation and the rapid spread of misinformation (Nguyen).
-Some scholars argues that platforms design itself incentivise emotionally-charged content, although empirical evidence on this point remains mixed and at times contradictory.
+A growing body of literature examines how emotions, such as anger, fear, and moral outrage, circulate on social media and shape political behavior in indirect ways.
+Emotional content tends to receive higher levels of engagement, but it may also contribute to polarization, radicalization and the rapid spread of misinformation (Nguyen, year).
+Some scholars argue that platform design itself incentivizes emotionally charged content, although empirical evidence on this point remains mixed and, at times, contradictory.

-The role of influencers and micro-celebrities in political communication also have been examined, though the literature remain relatively under developed.
-Unlike traditional political actors, these individuals often combine lifestyle-orientated content with political messaging, making it difficult for audiences to clearly distinguish between personal opinion, commercial sponsorship and ideological persuasion.
-Research in this area is fragmented, with inconsistent terminology and overlapping concepts being used changeably across studies.
-Terms such as “political influencer”, “activist creator” and “issue entrepreneur” are sometimes employed without clear definition, or are defined differently across articles.
+The role of influencers and micro-celebrities in political communication has also been examined, though the literature remains relatively under developed.
+Unlike traditional political actors, these individuals often combine lifestyle-oriented content with political messaging, making it difficult for audiences to clearly distinguish between personal opinion, commercial sponsorship, and ideological persuasion.
+Research in this area is fragmented, with inconsistent terminology and overlapping concepts being used interchangeably across studies.
+Terms such as “political influencer,” “activist creator,” and “issue entrepreneur” are sometimes employed without a clear definition or are defined differently across articles.

 The rapid evolution of social media platforms presents significant challenges for research design and interpretation.
-Findings based on one platform or historical moment may quickly become dated as platform features, algorithms and user practices changes.
-For instance, studies conducted on Twitter during the early 2010s may have limited relevance for understanding political communication on TikTok in the 2020s, however these distinctions are not always acknowledged or discussed explicitly.
-As a result, cumulative knowledge-building within the field remains uneven.
+Findings based on one platform or historical moment may quickly become outdated as platform features, algorithms, and user practices change.
+For instance, studies conducted on Twitter during the early 2010s may have limited relevance for understanding political communication on TikTok in the 2020s; however, these distinctions are not always acknowledged or discussed explicitly.
+As a result, cumulative knowledge building within the field remains uneven.

-Ethical considerations represent other area in which the literature shows considerable inconsistency.
-Although many studies rely on publicly available data, questions concerning consent, privacy and potential harm in users are not always addressed in a systemic way.
-In some cases, researchers justify the absence of formal ethical review by appealing to the public of social media content, without adequately considering users expectations or the contextual integrity of online interactions (Zimmer 2019).
-This approach has recently been criticised, though ethical standards still vary widely across disciplines.
+Ethical considerations represent another area in which the literature shows considerable inconsistency.
+Although many studies rely on publicly available data, questions concerning consent, privacy, and potential harm to users are not always addressed in a systematic way.
+In some cases, researchers justify the absence of formal ethical review by appealing to the public of social media content, without adequately considering users’ expectations or the contextual integrity of online interactions (Zimmer, 2019).
+This approach has recently been criticized; however, ethical standards still vary widely across disciplines.